Housing & Consumer Protection

 Free Legal Help from A Consumer Fraud or Eviction Lawyer

 Housing insecurity and lack of affordable housing in Washoe County is a long-standing issue that has been exacerbated by COVID-19 and recent unprecedented housing price increases.
 During the past few years, we have handled thousands of cases involving housing issues including foreclosures, mobile home sales, public housing and private landlord/tenant issues.
-At the same time collection letters have kept on coming.

 Who Our Consumer Protection and Eviction Lawyers Help